yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 [and submitted a fix](https://github.com/yuzu-emu/yuzu/pull/6868) to address this problem.
 The work to rewrite this queue and make it Multi-Producer, Multi-Consumer has also been started, so hopefully we might see a follow-up next month.
-If you’re confused about these "[Producer-Consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)" terms, just know that they basically describe how to tackle the access to a resource in a multi-core system, so that the processes that write into (produce), and those that read (consume) from a shared resource, are properly synchronized — in this case, the queue.
+If you’re confused about these "[Producer-Consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)" terms, just know that they basically describe how to tackle the access to a resource in a multi-core system, so that the processes that write into (produce), and those that read from (consume), a shared resource, are properly synchronized — in this case, the queue.

 This adventurous developer also [optimized the UnswizzleTexture function](https://github.com/yuzu-emu/yuzu/pull/6861), yielding a sweet speed gain.